Team LDM

 Heloise Robertson

-I am a sophomore majoring in Psychology and minoring in Child Adolescent Mental Health Studies.
+I am a junior majoring in Psychology and minoring in Child Adolescent Mental Health Studies.
 I enjoy working with children as an educator, and specifically love teaching young kids how to read, or how to write their own stories.
 I aim to develop a deeper understanding of cognitive and social development, as well as how an environment can influence how infants learn, and I hope to apply my knowledge when I tutor students in the future.
 In my free time, you will find me wandering the city, hanging out with my chinchilla, and drawing.

 hsr3636@nyu.edu